 a utility to watch mailstores for changes and initiate mailbox syncs

-mswatch watches mailboxes to know when to initiate mailbox syncs.
-Using mswatch, your mail synchronization program can be called on demand instead of through polling, resulting in prompter mail delivery and lower bandwidth usage and server load.
+mswatch watches mailboxes for changes to know when to initiate mailbox syncs.
+Using mswatch, your mail synchronization program can be invoked on demand rather than through periodic polls, allowing it to deliver mail more promptly and with lower network and server overheads.

 Keeping a set of mailboxes on multiple computers means keeping the copies synchronized (eg on one's desktop and laptop or on a personal computer that cannot be reached while on the road and an always-reachable server).
 While the IMAP protocol is designed to support this and is widely used, IMAP clients can only detect mailbox changes by querying the server.
 Thus clients generally either sync when the user requests or sync periodically.
 However, because each mailbox sync uses server and network resources and because users often have a number of mailboxes, many of which receive mail infrequently, one must compromise between prompt message delivery and low server and network resource usage.
 Typical practice is to sync only when the user requests or to sync periodically with 5-10 minute frequencies.
 Nonetheless, it is often helpful for users to see new mail fairly soon after its arrival (eg notifications, group meeting changes, or active conversation threads).